China reshuffles top military ranks ahead of leadership change

 BEIJING (Reuters) - China reshuffled its top military ranks on Tuesday, weeks before a once-in-a-decade generational leadership change which sources said would see the outgoing air force commander promoted to vice-chairman of the military’s top decision-making body.

-Ma has been one of the secretive military’s most visible faces, speaking at forums overseas and leading talks with U.S. defence officials aimed at building trust between the world’s two largest economies.
+Ma has been one of the secretive military’s most visible faces, speaking at forums overseas and leading talks with U.S. defense officials aimed at building trust between the world’s two largest economies.

 The report did not say what would happen to Xu.